 Your author uses cloud init extensively and does not imagine a life without it.
 It is optional.
-The file used in these examples is attached to this email, but you should develop your own if you use it at all.
+The file used in these examples is available on request, but you should develop your own if you use it at all.

 FAQ, NAQ (Never Asked Questions)